Name: Bharat Wankhade

 Theme: Skill development – advocacy

-Goal of the project: Trevor's vision is to establish Purple Hand Africa, a safe space for LGBTQI youth in Zimbabwe, where they can access psychosocial support; vocational and entrepreneurship skills development.
-His dream is that LGBTQI youth will be empowered and society will recognize them as contributing citizens.
+Goal of the project: Trevor is the founder of Purple Hand Africa, a safe space for LGBTQI youth in Zimbabwe, where they can access psycho-social support; vocational and entrepreneurship skills development.
+His vision is that LGBTQI youth are empowered and society will recognize them as contributing citizens.